Shipping from the State of Colorado to New York

 Shipping to the State of Colorado to New York

-The Dutch first settled along the Hudson River in 1624; two years later they established the colony of New Amsterdam on Manhattan Island.
-In 1664, the English took control of the area and renamed it New York.
-One of the original 13 colonies, New York played a crucial political and strategic role during the American Revolution.
+The Dutch were the first to settle by the Hudson River in 1624.
+After two years, they founded the colony of New Amsterdam on Manhattan Island.
+By 1664, the English had taken control of the area and changed its name to New York.
+A part of the original 13 colonies, New York played a vital political and strategic role in the American Revolution.